Megan Lasaponara, M.D. and Catherine Agricola, M.D.

 Erin Kelly, MD

-Dr. Kelly's abstract “Stories to Stop the Summer Slide: Books to Prevent Summer Learning Loss Among Low-Income Students” was accepted for a poster presentation at the 2015 Pediatric Academic Societies Meeting.
+Dr. Kelly's abstract “Stories to Stop the Summer Slide: Books to Prevent Summer Learning Loss Among Low-Income Students” was presented at the 2015 Pediatric Academic Societies Meeting.
+She also wrote an essay,"Why we should let kids choose their own summer reading books" about her project that was published by the Washington Post.

 Telemedicine for Teens with Type I Diabetes